 The week kicked off with volunteering at the House of Manna as community service.
-They assisted the local non-profit organization by cleaning their facility, organizing donations, and throwing away the large items that were no longer needed.
+They assisted the local non-profit organization by cleaning the facility, organizing donations, and throwing away the large items that were no longer needed.

 They came back to Steffes for some friendly competition between the interns and their supervisors at the second annual Intern vs. Supervisor Challenge.
 This year’s challenge was a ladder golf match in the parking lot.

-Wednesday night, the interns went off site to participate in a team building exercise.
+Wednesday night, the interns went off-site to participate in a team building exercise.
 They went to Trapped, an escape room mystery challenge, in Bismarck to test their group problem solving and communication skills.
 We are proud to say that the group got out of the room with only 17 seconds to spare!

 Thursday, the interns presented their summer projects to Steffes employees and shared what they have learned from this experience.